Raymond-P/NS-VR-Challenge/README.md

 ## The App
 The app is pretty baren and it might or might not be improoved from it's position as a very rough draft.
 It does what it's supposed to: To be a VR app.
 But making this app in the fly was very enjoyable so I might be making some improovements to it.

+*note:* Different versions the app will be kept using build numbers.
+As of the moment there is not a solid deffinition of what a new version is, but it will be kept as in whenever is ready to be tested in an android device.

+- **update** Thinking for room for improovement in this barren app I added and modified a few things.
+The latest version "build3.apk" contains a newer prettier tree that flutters with the wind.